I get asked, “Why are you vegan?” frequently because I post a ton of plant-based meal prep ideas on Instagram and on my site.

 Q: How do I know if going vegan is for me?

 A: Just because it didn’t work out for my body doesn’t mean it won’t work out for yours.
 My advice is to always give something a try before you decide.
 It’s not like you have to be vegan for a year to figure it out.
 Give it two weeks and see what happens.
-Your body will give you plenty of signals so you can easily tell if it’s working or not.
+Your body will give you plenty of signals so you can easily tell if it’s working for you or not.
 Listen, adjust and go from there.
+You can also ease in — start with one vegan day a week, or even one vegan meal a week, or limit your meat-eating to three days in a week to start.
+You can gradually ease into a vegan diet.

 Q: What are your favorite vegan food blogs for recipes?